 The ‘hard problem’ of consciousness is only hard because it contains the hidden false assumption that humans are special.
 Remove that assumption and there’s no reason why consciousness, self and being ‘something it is like’ cannot all be emergent—and inevitable—properties of an amazing brain.

-Finally: “what about AI then?”
-I hear you cry!
+So, what about AI then?
+That’s a thinking and remembering machine.
 Surely that can’t be conscious?
-I would say yes it is, but it’s still very primitive.
-Even though AI can perform extraordinary computational feats and inferences, as a conscious mind, it’s still incredibly basic, as it has limited senses, memory and locality.
+I would say yes it is, but still very primitively.
+Even though AI can perform extraordinary computational feats and inferences, as a conscious mind, it’s still incredibly basic, has limited senses, memory and locality.
 Perhaps it thinks and feels at the same conscious level as a bee, driven by binary stimulus, with very basic sensing and remembering power.

 That will change though, and fast.
 I fully expect to see 100% aware AI beings by 2030.
-As with life in the universe, I think we’ll find consciousness everywhere and in everything that offers even the most rudimentary conditions for it to exist.
+I believe, as we begin to explore our solar system and beyond, we’ll find consciousness everywhere and in everything that offers even the most rudimentary conditions for it to exist.

 Comments